SummaryRead the full fact sheet

-In general, men tend to put off getting any kind of support, because they think they’re supposed to be tough, self-reliant, and able to manage pain and take charge of situations.
+Men can tend to put off getting any kind of support, because they may think they’re supposed to be tough, self-reliant, and able to manage pain and take charge of situations.
 This can make it hard for men to acknowledge they have any health issues, let alone any that affect their social and emotional wellbeing.

-Depression is a serious and common condition that won’t get better by itself.
+is a serious and common mental health condition that is unlikely to get better by itself.
 If you have a broken arm or a deep cut on your foot, you don’t expect that to heal without medical help.
-It’s the same with depression.
+It’s the same with depression – it’s important to seek support.

 Men are less likely to experience anxiety and depression than women.
 They are also less likely to talk about it.
 This increases the risk of their anxiety or depression going unrecognised and untreated.